avadae/programming4/slides/scenegraph_dirtyflag/scenegraph_dirtyflag.md

 - Update position, rotation and scale

 AddChild has to do **five** things

+</div></div>

+---

+# How then?

+<div class="columns" style="font-size: 32px;"><div>

+SetParent has to do **five** things:
+- Check if the new parent is valid (not itself or one of its children)
+- Remove itself from the previous parent (if any).
+- Set the given parent on itself.
+- Add itself as a child to the given parent.
+- Update position, rotation and scale

+AddChild has to do **five** things
 - Check if the new child is valid (not null and not one of its parents)
 - Remove the given child from the child's previous parent
 - Set itself as parent of the child
 - Add the child to its children list.
 - Update position, rotation and scale

+</div></div>

+---

+# How then?

+<div class="columns" style="font-size: 32px;"><div >

+SetParent has to do **five** things:
+- Check if the new parent is valid (not itself or one of its children)
+- Remove itself from the previous parent (if any).
+- Set the given parent on itself.
+- Add itself as a child to the given parent.
+- Update position, rotation and scale

+AddChild has to do **five** things
+- Check if the new child is valid (not null and not one of its parents)
+- Remove the given child from the child's previous parent
+- Set itself as parent of the child
+- Add the child to its children list.
+- Update position, rotation and scale

+</div><div>

+RemoveChild has to do **four** things

 </div></div>